 If you need me I will be eating my words about dadbod adventure bikes over at facebook marketplace….

-One response to “Adventure Daddy – Big Red Wood”
+2 responses to “Adventure Daddy – Big Red Wood”

 This winter has been horrible and long.
 Thursday rides are on.
 Bring your junker out.